 The bright and luscious pearls of genuine caviar are indeed a joy for all five senses, but it’s not a viable or affordable option for many people.

-Many vegetarians and vegans don’t touch real caviar for ethical reasons, while other folks want to avoid the cholesterol and sodium for their health.
-There’s also the price factor – real caviar isn’t cheap no matter where you look.
+Many vegetarians and vegans don’t touch real caviar for ethical reasons, while other health-conscience folks want to avoid the cholesterol and sodium for their health.
+There’s also the price factor – of course, not all fish caviar is true caviar, but real caviar isn’t cheap no matter where you look.

-For those reasons, more foodies are looking more closely at kelp and seaweed caviar, which delivers a similar form factor without these many hang-ups.
+For those reasons, more foodies are looking more closely at delicious vegetarian caviar like kelp and seaweed caviar, which delivers a similar form factor without these many hang-ups.
 Of course, it’s not going to give you the same experience as true caviar, but it’s something to consider nonetheless.

 Let’s get into the story behind kelp caviar and talk about its pros and cons.
 Even if you prefer real caviar, this may be something you want to add to your fridge.